Hisham9995/PyCitySchools-with-Pandas/README.md

 the change we Have made in the math and reading scores for 9th graders at Thomas High School was removed which caused a change in the averages and percent passing at Thomas    High School

 # Summary
 This Analysis  helped us get  the number of students counted at Thomas High School, the average math and reading scores, and the percentages in Passing Math and reading .
-Which we can see a difference average scores and score percentages, another fact we can tell the highest performing schools and Low Performing Schools
+Which we can see a difference in average scores and score percentages, another fact we can tell the highest performing schools and Low Performing Schools